solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 3) The meteoritic iron granules are nestled between the little mineral slivers and globules, as if they were formed retroactively due to reduction.

-4) There is nothing to be found in the rock of glass or lava-like admixtures (with the exception of the fusion crust).
+4) There is nothing to be found in the rock of glass- or lava-like admixtures (with the exception of the fusion crust).
 It is not a crystalline rock that solidified from a melt flow, but rather a clastic rock, the aggregate particles of which do not have the properties of volcanic ash.